 Wondering about the boiling lake hike in Dominica?
 Let me help you!
 I spent a month living and traveling through Dominica, and I love hiking.
 The boiling lake trail was one of my favorite hiking experiences on that trip!

-If you do any hike in Dominica, make it the Boiling Lake hike.
-While the island is full of amazing hiking trails to go on, boiling lake is by far one of the most unique (and challenging).
+If you do any hike in Dominica, make it Boiling Lake.
+While the island is full of amazing hiking trails to go on, this is by far one of the most unique (and challenging).

 This full-day journey is not for the faint of heart, taking you up and down the mountain of Trois Pitons National Park through rainforests, cloud forests, and thermal areas to the second-largest boiling lake in the world.